konstantintuev/AndroidMacFileTransfer-Mac/README.md

 # AndroidMacFileTransfer-Mac
 This a demo and is not ready and probably will never be ready but is cool.

+I am not finishing this because I was (am) on a hackintosh laptop and the bluetooth has a very bad reception and doesn't work after sleep and I can't even use it.

 # How it works
 1. Drag file to statusbar icon in mac from finder
 2. Mac scans for BLE peripherals